Mpox 2024 mapped: Every country where cases of new virus strain has spread

 Editor

-A public health emergency has been declared by the World Health Organisation (WHO) over a new outbreak of mpox in several African nations, with one case now reported in Europe.
+A public health emergency has been declared by the World Health Organisation (WHO) over a new outbreak of mpox in several African nations, with two case now reported outside of the continent.

 Also known as monkeypox, the disease has seen an upsurge in the Democratic Republic of Congo (DRC) with confirmed cases reaching countries across the African subcontinent.